Redesign API tryout for developers to test APIs on developer portal

 01 Understand Users

-Focus on Developers as primary user
+Focus on Developers as primary users

 Developer User Journey